Differences between oak and pine furniture

 - Lighter in weight.
 While furniture made from pine is still moderately heavy and sturdy, it is lighter than oak.
 That lighter weight is a pro when it comes to moving furniture.
-Rearranging your furniture is easier with the lower weight, so consider pine if you want to change the look of your room.
+Rearranging your furniture is easier with the lighter weight, so consider pine if you want to change the look of your room.

 - Resistant to shrinkage and swelling.
 While any wood can shrink and swell due to differences in humidity and temperature, pine is resistant to damage.
-By minimizing that shrinkage and swelling, the pine retains its original shape.
+By minimizing shrinkage and swelling, pine retains its original shape.

 - Increased signs of wear.
 Pine has a stiff quality, but the wood does not offer as much strength and wear resistance as oak.
 Pine can dent and scratch easily.
-If you plan to keep the piece indefinitely, oak is likely a better option.
+If you plan to keep the piece indefinitely, oak is likely a better choice.

 Is pine wood good for furniture?

-Deciding between oak furniture and pine furniture
+Deciding between oak and pine furniture

 If you are still unsure which wood option is best for you, consider the following factors:

 - Expected life of the furniture.
 How long do you plan to keep the furniture?
-If you want a piece to keep indefinitely, oak is a good option.
-In fact, with proper care, you can pass oak furniture on to your children.
+If you want a piece to keep indefinitely, oak is a good choice.
+In fact, with proper care, you can pass oak furniture down to your children.
 Pine still offers years of use and creates strong, rigid furniture that is an affordable, quality option for pieces that don't need to last forever.

 For example, pine may be suitable for children's furniture that can be replaced as your child grows.